42-Short/shortinette/rust/subjects/02/README.md

 "With classes, such is expressed by your class at design-time.
 As such, there can never be any confusion!
 To change behaviours is to change the design of the system!"

-"Facinating," said Farbold, nodding.
+"Fascinating," said Farbold, nodding.
 The neophyte turned back to her work.

 "I must admit I am having trouble finding how to express this concept in a way that the temple will approve of, but I am su--" the neophyte was interrupted when one of the smaller white rocks struck